False membership rate control in mixture models: Setting

 \subsection{Notation}

 We will extensively use the following notation: for all $q\in \{1,\dots,Q\}$ and $\theta=(\pi,\phi)\in \Theta$, we let

-Hence, $\ell_q(X, \theta)$ is the posterior probability of being in class $q$ given the measurement $X$ under the distribution $P_\theta$.
-The quantity $T(X, \theta)$ is a measure of the risk when classifying $X$: it is close to $0$ when there exists a class $q$ such that $\ell_q(X, \theta)$ is close to $1$, that is, when $X$ can be classified with a large confidence.
+We can see that $\ell_q(X, \theta)$ is the posterior probability of belonging to class $q$ given the measurement $X$ under the distribution $P_\theta$.
+The quantity $T(X, \theta)$ is a measure of the risk when classifying $X$: it is close to $0$ when there exists a class $q$ such that $\ell_q(X, \theta)$ is close to $1$, that is, when $X$ can be classified with large confidence.